 Healthy Weight Calculator

-This calculator gives out the healthy body weight range based on the body height for both man and women.
-This calculator works best for adults of age 18 or older.
+This calculator computes a healthy body weight range based on a person's height and is most accurate for adults aged 18 or older.

 What is a Healthy Weight?

 The range of healthy body weights is calculated based on BMI.
 Given a specific height, the calculator uses standard algorithms to calculate the range of possible body weights that fall within different categories of weight determined by BMI.
 An adult aged 18 or older with a BMI between 18.5 and 25 kg/m2 is typically defined as having a healthy or normal weight.
 Refer to the BMI Calculator for more information, but note that a "healthy body weight" is based on estimations that do not account for certain factors such as body composition.
 While accurate for an "average" person, this means that it is possible to be categorized as overweight or underweight and still be "healthy," but this requires more than a generalized calculation to determine – likely with the help of a medical professional.

 A person can be underweight as a result of genetics, lack of food, metabolic issues, use of drugs, or illness.
 Being underweight is associated with a host of medical conditions that include hyperthyroidism, cancer, or tuberculosis, and can be indicative of some underlying disease or disorder.
 Studies have also shown that being underweight results in an increase in mortality rates comparable to that of the morbidly obese.
 It is possible however that these rates are affected by disease-related weight loss, and being underweight in the absence of some underlying disease may not have significantly higher mortality rates as compared to rates for a healthy weight.